eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/contribute.md

 ## When to update the KIT documentation

 You may update your KITs documentation as soon as you have published a new KIT Release.
-Note that your KIT release is **independent** of the catena-x release!
+Note that your KIT release is **independent** of the Catena-C release!
 This means you can update your KITs documentation **at any time**! make sure to add your updates to the correct directories and keep you changelog up to date.
 You find more detailed information on how to update [here](/docs/kit-process/processes/update-documentation.md).

+## What happens during the Catena-X Release

+## What to do to change already within Catena-x released content

+It may occurr that after the release of a new Catena-X version that you want to change something on your released documentation.
+Don't create a PR on the versionend documenation since it will be refused and more importantly it defeats the the purpose of versioning!
+If it is the case that you need to change something, we want to consider the following:

+1. Is it feasable to let the error be within the release e.g. typo or similar minor errors
+2. If it is a critical error, raise an issue within the [community repository](https://github.com/eclipse-tractusx/community).
+Explain your problem and why it is critical that you need to add a change.
+The issue will be reviewd and then there will be an decision made whether the changes will be approved or not.